Official Page for CdA LODD Massed Bands

 Calling all Pipers and Drummers:

 We invite you to help us provide a proper sendoff to Battalion Chief John Morrison and Battalion Chief Frank Harwood.
-Email our Pipe Major to be added to the email list for information and updates on the services.
 The information below will be edited as information changes.
 Daily updates will continue to be emailed, but consider this page your one stop shop for all information.

 Music: Pipe and Drum scores are posted at the bottom of the page